 Clearly all such measures of ecological potential are simplifications of reality, and it is probably the case that even the combined insights that GBLI and NATURILIS bring do not fully capture the functional properties of the landscape.
 In order to begin to overcome this problem, an additional indicator of fragmentation has been developed called Mean Effective Mesh Size (MEFF).
 The indicator has been calculated using XXXXX data.
 This can be interpreted as the expected size of the area that is accessible when starting a movement at a randomly chosen point from a semi-natural patch inside the reporting unit (in our case 1km grid), without encountering a physical barrier (as defined by a road or built-up area); high MEFF values indicate the less fragmented areas.

 The combination of GBLI, NATURLIS and MEFF provides the basis for an aggregate measure of important aspects of ecosystem integrity, ‘Net Landscape Ecological Potential’ (NLEP), which can be used to monitor change and therefore track changes in the condition of different SES.
-Figure 4-2 illustrates the nature of these physical aggregates in more detail.
+Figure 4.2 illustrates the nature of these physical aggregates in more detail.
 These data show wetland ecosystems in the northwest part of the Mediterranean basin in the boarder context of the other habitats of the coastal strip.
-Not only can clear differences be seen in terms of the existing (2000, Figure 4-2 a) potential, but also differences emerge in relation to the change of potential seen between 1990 and 2000 (Figure 4-2 b).
+Not only can clear differences be seen in terms of the existing (2000, Figure 4.2 a) potential, but also differences emerge in relation to the change of potential seen between 1990 and 2000 (Figure 4.2 b).

-The aggregate measures of ecological potential and the measures of possible pressures upon it in from agriculture and development were calculated for the all XXX SES units that were covered by the CORINE land cover database (Table 4-3).
+The aggregate measures of ecological potential and the measures of possible pressures upon it in from agriculture and development were calculated for the all XXX SES units that were covered by the CORINE land cover database (Table 4.2).
 The data have been aggregated at NUTS2 level, and in all cases the indices have been calculated using the CORILIS methodology with a smoothing radius of 5km.
 Also included in the analysis is a measure of population in the SES for the year 2000.
 To assist with comparisons, all the measures have been standardised on the basis of the area of the SES in each NUTS unit, and so are expressed as mean values per km2